Vitreous hemorrhage is when blood leaks into the gel-like fluid of the eye. This can cause problems seeing.

 - Vision loss

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-A hemorrhage may be suspected based on symptoms and risk factors.
+An eye exam will be done.

 Eye Smart—American Academy of Ophthalmology http://www.geteyesmart.org

 Canadian Association of Optometrists https://opto.ca

 Berdahl JP, Mruthyunjaya P. Vitreous hemorrhage: Diagnosis and treatment.
 American Academy of Ophthalmology website.
 Available at: http://www.aao.org/eyenet/article/vitreous-hemorrhage-diagnosis-treatment-2?march-2007.
 Accessed February 15, 2021.

 Diabetic peripheral neuropathy.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/diabetic-peripheral-neuropathy.
 Accessed February 15, 2021.